Where Automation rocks and where automation is not so hot.

 Where IT Automation Rocks

-IT automation may not be intelligent but when it's good, it's really good.
+IT automation may not always be intelligent but when it's good, it's really good and the IT automation trends make it more exciting every day..

 User system signoffs and logging.
 Yes, something so taken for granted as your phone, computer, or application automatically logging off is IT automation.
 Simple.
 But a huge win for stopping security breaches and conserving energy.